colorstackorg/oyster/CONTRIBUTING.md

 ### Enabling Integrations

-You'll notice that a lot of environment variables are empty.
-Most of these empty variables are tied to the 3rd party integrations we have with platforms such as Google for authentication.
-If you would like to enable these integrations in development, please see the
-[How to Enable Integrations](./docs/how-to-enable-integrations.md) documentation.
+To enable any of our 3rd party integrations in development, please see the [How to Enable Integrations](./docs/how-to-enable-integrations.md) documentation.

-Also, to enable sending emails, please see the
+To enable sending emails, please see the
 [How to Enable Emails](./docs/how-to-enable-emails.md) documentation.

 ### Editor Setup